DFHack/dfhack/docs/Lua API.rst

     b. empty table (tile not modified) OR
     c. ``{x=<number> y=<number> + 4 numbers like in first case}``, this generates full frame useful for animations that change little (1-2 tiles)
  9. canBeRoomSubset -- a flag if this building can be counted in room.
 1 means it can, 0 means it can't and -1 default building behaviour
+ 10. auto_gears -- a flag that automatically fills up gears and animate.
+It looks over building definition for gear icons and maps them.

 Animate table also might contain:
  1. frameLenght -- how many ticks does one frame take OR